- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 design flaws.

-- The Sniper Attack: Anonymously Deanonymizing and Disabling the Tor Network [pdf] [BibTeX]
+- The Sniper Attack: Anonymously Deanonymizing and Disabling the Tor Network [paper] [BibTeX]

 Rob Jansen, Florian Tschorsch, Aaron Johnson, and Björn Scheuermann